flutter/packages/packages/camera/camera_android_camerax/README.md

 ## How this plugin accesses Android libraries

-The `camera` implementation is located at `./lib/src/android_camera_camerax.dart`, and it is implemented using Dart classes that are wrapped versions of the Android classes that the implementation needs access to.
+The `camera` implementation is located at `./lib/src/android_camera_camerax.dart`, and it is implemented using Dart classes that are wrapped versions of Android classes.

-In `lib/src/` you will find all of the Dart-wrapped native classes that the plugin currently uses to implement `camera`.
-Each of these classes uses an `InstanceManager` (implementation in `instance_manager.dart`) to manage objects of these Dart-wrapped classes that are created by the plugin implementation on the Dart side that map to objects of the same type created on the native side.
-This plugin uses [`pigeon`][12] to communicate with native code, so each of these Dart-wrapped classes have Host API and Flutter API implementations, as needed.
+In `lib/src/`, you will find all of the Dart-wrapped native classes that the plugin currently uses to implement `camera`.
+Each of these classes uses an `InstanceManager` (implementation in `instance_manager.dart`) to manage objects that are created by the plugin implementation that map to objects of the same type created on the native side.
+This plugin uses [`pigeon`][12] to communicate with native code, so each of these Dart-wrapped classes also have Host API and Flutter API implementations, as needed.
 For more information on how these APIs are used by `pigeon`, please see its [documentation][14].

 Similarly, on the native side in `android/src/main/java/io/flutter/plugins/camerax/`, you'll find the Host API and Flutter API implementations of the same classes wrapped